-Vietnamese salad (Gỏi ) is a great addition to your diet, not only are they light and refreshing but they are fairly easy and full of flavor.
+Vietnamese Cucumber Salad with Shrimp, Goi D’a Leo is a great recipe to add to your diet.
+Not only is it light and refreshing but it is fairly easy to make, and is filled with flavor.
 This particular salad is made with cool cucumbers, spicy chilies, pork and fresh shrimp, prefect for an easy summer dinner.

 Recipe: Goi Du’a Leo – Vietnamese Cucumber Salad with Shrimp – AKA The Salad that Shaved Serious Poundage Off My Bum